nemo-omen/city-of-burn/README.md

 ### ECS Implementations

 After spending a weekend reading about implementing a simple ECS approach, I know I probably don't want to do it by myself.
-I'm going to try out a couple of ECS libraries with priority given to DX and performance (in that order).
+I'm going to try out a couple of ECS libraries with priority given to documentation, developer experience, and performance (in that order).
 This is probably going to be a pretty small game, so a performance difference of a couple hundred (usually less) milliseconds isn't going to bother me as much as not understanding how to use a library will.